 - Make sure all hydraulic line connectors are tight and all hydraulic hoses and lines are in good condition before applying pressure to the system. - Keep your body and hands away from pin hole leaks or nozzles that eject hydraulic fluid under high pressure.
 Use paper or cardboard, not your hands, to search for leaks.
-Hydraulic fluid escaping under pressure can have sufficient force to penetrate the skin and cause serious injury. - Before disconnecting or performing any work on the hydraulic system, all pressure in the system must be relieved by stopping the engine and lowering the cutting units to the ground. - If the engine must be running to perform a maintenance adjustment, keep hands, feet, clothing, and any parts of the body away from the cutting units, attachments, and any moving parts.
-Keep everyone away. - Do not overspeed the engine by changing governor settings.
-To ensure safety and accuracy, have an Authorized Toro Distributor check the maximum engine speed. - The engine must be shut off before checking the oil or adding oil to the crankcase. - If major repairs are ever needed or if assistance is desired, contact an Authorized Toro Distributor. - To make sure of optimum performance and continued safety certification of the machine, use only genuine Toro replacement parts and accessories.
-Replacement parts and accessories made by other manufacturers could be dangerous, and such use could void the product warranty.
+Hydraulic fluid escaping under pressure can have sufficient force to penetrate the skin and cause serious injury.
+Seek immediate medical attention if fluid is injected into skin.

+- Before disconnecting or performing any work on the hydraulic system, all pressure in the system must be relieved by stopping the engine and lowering the cutting units and attachments to the ground. - Check all fuel lines for tightness and wear on a regular basis.
+Tighten or repair them as needed. - If the engine must be running to perform a maintenance adjustment, keep hands, feet, clothing, and any parts of the body away from the cutting units, attachments, and any moving parts, especially the screen at the side of the engine.
+Keep everyone away. - To ensure safety and accuracy, have an Authorized Toro Distributor check the maximum engine speed with a tachometer.
+Maximum governed engine speed should be 2900 RPM. - If major repairs are ever needed or if assistance is desired, contact an Authorized Toro Distributor. - Use only Toro-approved attachments and replacement parts.
+The warranty may be voided if used with unapproved attachments.